Who Pays for What for the Wedding?

 When it comes to paying for the wedding, there are differing views.
+Back in the day, the bride's parents were responsible for hosting (and paying for) the entire celebration.
 Today, most people believe the couple should pay for their own wedding—especially if they have lived on their own for some time.
 Of course, parents often want to pitch in.
 Contributions should be negotiated according to willingness and ability, but the traditional divisions on the following slides will offer some more guidance on who pays for what at a wedding.

 Who Pays for the Engagement Party?